List of banks and credit unions in Canada: Other large banks (excluding Big Six)

+Importance of Canada's financial institutions

+Domestic systemically important bank (D-SIB)

+A domestic systemically important bank (D-SIB) is a bank that could disrupt the domestic economy should it fail.
+Canada's Big Six are designated as D-SIBs.
+D-SIBs are so important to the functioning of the financial system and the economy that they cannot be wound up under a conventional bankruptcy and liquidation process should they fail.
+The failure of any one of Canada’s D-SIBs, with the potential loss of financial services, even for a short period of time, could have a serious impact on Canada’s economy.

+Desjardins

+The Autorité des marchés financiers, which oversees Quebec’s financial sector, designated Desjardins Group as a D-SIB.

+Global systemically important bank (G-SIB)

+A global systemically important bank is a bank whose systemic risk profile is deemed to be of such importance that the bank’s failure would trigger a wider financial crisis and threaten the global economy.
+The Basel Committee has developed a formula for determining which banks are G-SIBs, deploying criteria including size, interconnectedness and complexity.
+National regulators subject banks determined to be G-SIBs to stricter prudential regulation such as higher capital requirements and extra surcharges, or more stringent stress tests.

+In Canada, the Office of the Superintendent of Financial Institutions designated Royal Bank of Canada and Toronto-Dominion Bank as G-SIBs as well as D-SIBs.

 Banks by legal classification

 Banks in Canada are classified by their ownership as domestic banks, subsidiaries of foreign banks, or branches of foreign banks.
-For a greater explanation of the classifications, see Banking in Canada and Canada Bank Act.
+For a greater explanation of the classifications, see Banking in Canada and Bank Act (Canada).

 Schedule I banks (domestic banks)

-Under the Canada Bank Act, Schedule I are banks that are not a subsidiary of a foreign bank, i.e., domestic banks, even if they have foreign shareholders.
-There are 34 domestic banks, included 2 federally regulated Credit Unions as of December 31st, 2022.
+Under the Bank Act, Schedule I are banks that are not a subsidiary of a foreign bank, even if they have foreign shareholders.
+There are 35 domestic banks, including 3 federally regulated Credit Unions as of 8 March 2024.

 Schedule II banks (subsidiaries of foreign banks)

 Schedule II banks are banks allowed to accept deposits and which are subsidiaries of a foreign bank.
-As of December 2022, there were 15 of these banks in Canada.
+As of March 2024, there were 15 of these banks in Canada.

 Schedule III banks (branches of foreign banks)

 Full service

 The following banks are not authorized to accept deposits in Canada of less than $150,000.
 As of August 2016, there were 28 such banks in Canada.